zhiliangxu/microsoft-graph-docs/concepts/webhooks.md

 localization_priority: Priority
 ---

-# Set up notifications for changes in user data
+# NOODLES Set up notifications for changes in user data

 The Microsoft Graph API uses a webhook mechanism to deliver notifications to clients.
 A client is a web service that configures its own URL to receive notifications.
 Client apps use notifications to update their state upon changes.